 My family looks forward to the Grasshopper Pie I made every 4th of July.
 So for this year’s St. Patrick’s Day, I tried my hand at this minty, dreamy Easy Grasshopper Mousse.

-Tomorrow is St. Paddy’s Day and the Sunday Supper team is sharing all things green in honor of this holiday.
-My 4 foot 8-inch Irish great-grandmother after whom I was named, was a marvel in the kitchen, and famous for her homemade spicy pickles, roast duck, walnut bread and even her New England boiled dinners.
+Tomorrow is St. Patrick’s Day and some of my blogger friends are sharing some green desserts in honor of this holiday.
+My 4 foot 8-inch Irish great-grandmother, after whom I was named, was a marvel in the kitchen, and famous for her homemade spicy pickles, roast duck, walnut bread and even her New England boiled dinners.
 Pretty exotic for North Dakota, eh?

 One of my mom’s favorite memories of her cherished grandmother was practicing to knead bread on her fleshy arms.
 I DO come from a family of foodies!
 So today, I dedicate this Grasshopper Mousse to “Dama.”
 I’m certain her spirit is always with me in the kitchen.